UTSCCSCC01/Being-Seen/doc/sprint0/README.md

 ### How to Build and Run the App

 1. Fork this repo and clone it to your local machine.
-Make sure you are in the correct branch, as explained below in **Contribution**.
+Create a branch from the `develop` branch called `feature-xxx` where `xxx` is the name of the feature or issue you are working on.
+Switch to the branch you created.
 2. Install all required dependencies for the frontend and backend.
 Starting from the repo root,

 ```powershell